REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Experiments

 \textbf{DiT.} The DP baseline follows the standard formulation~\cite{diffusion_policy} using a transformer backbone.
 This evaluates the performance of a purely pre-trained DP within our hierarchical framework.

-\textbf{MLP.} The MLP baseline replaces the transformer backbone from DiT with an MLP.
-Unlike DPs, the MLP does not model uncertainty or multi-modality in the action distribution and therefore produces deterministic outputs at inference time.
+\textbf{LSTM.} The LSTM baseline serves as a recurrent baseline to the transformer-based diffusion policy (DiT).

-\textbf{MLP-FT.} MLP-FT extends the deterministic MLP baseline by fine-tuning via RL, serving as an ablation of the planner backbone.
-Since policy fine-tuning relies on stochastic exploration, we convert the pre-trained deterministic MLP into a stochastic policy during fine-tuning by interpreting its output as the mean and sampling around it.
-Specifically, during fine-tuning, we sample action through a stochastic process with a mean-reverting update:
+\textbf{MLP} and \textbf{MLP-FT.} The MLP planner is a separate baseline under the same planner-controller interface, rather than a replacement module inside the learned denoising diffusion process.
+It directly regresses actions from observations and therefore produces deterministic action predictions.
+In contrast, the DiT-based diffusion planner samples action trajectories through a denoising diffusion process, which allows stochastic trajectory generation.
+MLP-FT retains the hierarchical interface: only the MLP planner is fine-tuned, while the deterministic low-level controller remains frozen.
+This matches DiT-FT and isolates the contribution of the diffusion-based policy formulation from the fine-tuning procedure itself.
+Since PPO-style fine-tuning relies on stochastic exploration, we convert the pre-trained deterministic MLP into a stochastic policy by interpreting its output as the mean action and sampling around it with an Ornstein Uhlenbeck (OU) process.
+Specifically, the OU process is a mean-reverting diffusion process, producing temporally correlated and smoothly varying perturbations that are suitable for continuous-control exploration:

 where $\tilde{\bm{\mu}}_\theta(\mbf{S}_t)$ denotes the MLP mean action prediction.
 The interpolation coefficient $\lambda_k$ pulls samples toward the mean policy, while $\tilde{\bm{\sigma}}_k$ controls the exploration magnitude.
 We adopt a linear schedule for $\lambda_k$ and a decreasing noise schedule for $\tilde{\bm{\sigma}}_k$, encouraging exploration in early steps and concentration around the mean policy in later steps.

-This design enables RL fine-tuning of the MLP baseline while preserving its deterministic structure, allowing us to isolate the contribution of the diffusion-based policy formulation from the fine-tuning procedure itself.
+Compared with the OU process that injects noise to the planner, exploration using $\pi_{\text{loco\_manip}}$'s standard deviation instead produced excessive joint-level noise, preventing task completion and yielding no success signal.

 \textbf{Residual RL.} Residual RL~\cite{ankile2024imitationrefinementresidual} improves a pre-trained DP by learning a lightweight corrective residual that is added to the output of the frozen DP.
 Rather than modifying the parameters of a pre-trained DP, a residual Gaussian policy is optimized with PPO to predict small additive adjustments to the frozen DP's actions.